 The Mission District in San Francisco is easily becoming the new hot spot for restaurants.
 Some of the city’s favorite restaurants are located there such as Foreign Cinema, Lazy Bear, Delfina, and Bar Tartine, just to name a few.
 So when I heard about a newly opened innovative Californian/Mexican inspired restaurant, I was more than intrigued.

 Californios just opened three months ago and already it’s difficult to get a reservation.
 The restaurant itself is very small creating an intimate warm atmosphere.
 You can even watch chef Val M. Cantu and his kitchen brigade work behind the chef’s counter.
-Chef Val M. Cantu offers only one prix fixe nightly menu ($75/person) with multiple courses including amuse bouches, breads, and petite fours.
+Chef Val M. Cantu offers only one prix fixe nightly menu ($75/person) with multiple courses including amuse bouches, breads, and petit fours.
 His food reflects Californian cuisine with some Mexican and Asian touches using the freshest and most seasonal ingredients found within the area.

 First of all, service was great at Californios.
 All the servers were extremely personable and friendly and since the restaurant is quite small, even the chefs would sometimes bring us our courses and explain the dishes in depth which I loved.